Trump Tower wiretapping allegations: Extension of claim

-During an interview on March 12, 2017, Conway was asked by The Record's Mike Kelly, "do you know whether Trump Tower was wiretapped?"
+During an interview on March 12, 2017, Kellyanne Conway was asked by The Record's Mike Kelly, "do you know whether Trump Tower was wiretapped?"
 She answered "what I can say is there are many ways to surveil each other.
-You can surveil someone through their phones, certainly through their television sets — any number of different ways, microwaves that turn into cameras" However, Conway's comments resulted in a headline which read "Kellyanne Conway Alludes to Even Wider Surveillance of Trump Campaign" which directly led to question from CNN's New Day anchor Chris Cuomo.
+You can surveil someone through their phones, certainly through their television sets — any number of different ways, microwaves that turn into cameras."
+However, Conway's comments resulted in a headline which read "Kellyanne Conway Alludes to Even Wider Surveillance of Trump Campaign" which directly led to question from CNN's New Day anchor Chris Cuomo.
 On that show, she attempted to walk back her microwave quip, stating that "I'm not Inspector Gadget, I don't believe that people are using the microwave to spy on the Trump campaign."
-She faced similar questioning on Today and Good Morning America but ended her media tour roundly mocked as "the microwave lady."
+She faced similar questioning on Today and Good Morning America but ended her media tour roundly mocked as "the microwave lady".

 At a March 13 press briefing, Spicer claimed that Trump was referring to general surveillance rather than direct wiretapping.
 Spicer also said that the White House believed that the Obama administration was responsible for the surveillance, not Obama himself, said Trump's tweet which specifically named the former president.

 Trump spoke on his own behalf regarding the tweets for the first time in a March 15 interview with Tucker Carlson on Fox News.
-He cited the March 3 interview with Paul Ryan on an episode of Special Report with Bret Baier on Fox News and the January 19 New York Times article as the origin of his allegations.
+He cited the March 3 interview with Paul Ryan on an episode of Special Report with Bret Baier on Fox News and the January 19 The New York Times article as the origin of his allegations.